simonprickett/tweeting-catflap/README.md

 This is an extension of the original tweeting-catflap project by Bernie Sumption ([original project repository](https://github.com/BernieSumption/tweeting-catflap)).

-Follow Daphne's comings and goings at the original [Twitter account](https://x.com/DaphneFlap), and now also on [Bluesky](https://bsky.app/profile/daphnethecat.com).
+Follow Daphne's comings and goings on [Bluesky](https://bsky.app/profile/daphnethecat.com) and, historically, on the original [Twitter account](https://x.com/DaphneFlap).

 ## Overview